biopragmatics/oquat/docs/unknowns/source/enm.md

 | OrangeBook:17.2.4   |        1 | [CHMO:0000351](http://purl.obolibrary.org/obo/CHMO_0000351) |
 | OrangeBook:9.4.1    |        1 | [CHMO:0001577](http://purl.obolibrary.org/obo/CHMO_0001577) |

-## `NPX` (1)
+## `NPX`

+There are 1 usages of `NPX` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NPX)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NPX).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | NPX:PDR |        1 | [CL:1001603](http://purl.obolibrary.org/obo/CL_1001603) |

-## `Allen` (1)
+## `Allen`

+There are 1 usages of `Allen` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Allen)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Allen).

 | curie          |   usages | nodes                                                     |
 |----------------|----------|-----------------------------------------------------------|
 | Allen:precedes |        1 | [BFO:0000062](http://purl.obolibrary.org/obo/BFO_0000062) |

-## `GOC` (1)
+## `GOC`

+There are 1 usages of `GOC` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | GOC:tb  |        1 | [GO:0003824](http://purl.obolibrary.org/obo/GO_0003824) |

-## `UBERONREF` (1)
+## `UBERONREF`

+There are 1 usages of `UBERONREF` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONREF)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONREF).

 | curie             |   usages | nodes                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UBERONREF:0000004 |        9 | [UBREL:0000001](http://purl.obolibrary.org/obo/UBREL_0000001), [uberon#anteriorly:connected:to](http://purl.obolibrary.org/obo/uberon#anteriorly_connected_to), [uberon#connects](http://purl.obolibrary.org/obo/uberon#connects), [uberon#distally:connected:to](http://purl.obolibrary.org/obo/uberon#distally_connected_to), [uberon#posteriorly:connected:to](http://purl.obolibrary.org/obo/uberon#posteriorly_connected_to), ... |

-## `NIFSTD` (5)
+## `NIFSTD`

+There are 5 usages of `NIFSTD` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD).

 | curie               |   usages | nodes                                               |
 |---------------------|----------|-----------------------------------------------------|